 Over millions of years, Mother Nature carved into the rocky terrain to create a curved masterpiece, dotted with natural springs and covered in foliage.
 Hike the marked paths, navigating the steps and bridges, to reach the outlook points.
 Keep an eye out for the elusive ibex amongst the typical Swiss scenery.

 View the Saut du Doubs from a boat

 Along the border between France and Switzerland flows the serpentine River Doubs, whose crown jewel is the Saut du Doubs waterfall.
 Reaching 27 meters high, the cascading water is the perfect backdrop to outdoor excursions including hiking, swimming, or – best yet on the Doubs – a leisurely boat ride on the river.

 Get a taste of Switzerland’s scenery on the Vineyard Trail

 Most people think of France or Italy when imagining sprawling vineyards, but Switzerland has its own storied history of winemaking.
-Get a taste of the wine when touring the Swiss wine region on a 6-kilometer vineyard trail from Sierre to Salgesch.
+Get a taste of the wine when touring the Swiss wine region on a six-kilometer vineyard trail from Sierre to Salgesch.
 Along the way, you’ll see plenty of vineyards, which you can visit for a sample and a lesson in wine.

 Lay about at Lake Oeschinen

 Take a dip in Lake Oeschinen to enjoy a secluded slice of Swiss scenery.
 This is where secluded means no mobile reception and absolutely no cars.
 The lake has plenty to offer without the help of the Internet; there are countless hiking trails and leisurely walking paths, a summer toboggan run, and the opportunity to enjoy the pristine waters of the lake.